donutdaniel/Python-Challenge/README.md

 * peak.html is the tail

 ### **Problem 5**
 * Wow, this one was difficult... mostly because I didn't know what pickle was.
-Thanks obama.
+Thanks Obama.
 * At first I tried unpickling the image, but it wouldn't work.
 I realized there was a different file inside the source, and unpickled that.
 * Printing the object revealed that it was a list...of lists...of even more lists.
 Spacing and #'s screamed ASCII art, so I put it through a nested loop to print it out.
 * Runtime: O(n^2), n is lists/characters on a line (doesn't necessarily have to be the same, but for sake of simplicity, n^2)